 The Expense Tracker single-page application example showcases several Essential JS 2 controls together to track and visualize daily expenses with a great UI.

 The different webpages in the application, Dashboard, Transactions, and About, use the DataGrid, Charts, and other Essential JS 2 controls for visualizing the data model.
 This application uses a page routing mechanism for page transitions to navigate among views.

 Data binding has a major role in SPA.
-Since all the webpages are downloaded at client-side, the UI components should be refreshed with the updated data then and there.
+Since all the webpages are downloaded on the client-side, the UI components should be refreshed with the updated data then and there.
 While performing any editing action in the Transaction webpage, the changes will be updated to the data model simultaneously.
-These changes will be reflected in the UI components available in other pages, too.
+These changes will be reflected in the UI components available on other pages, too.

 Since SPA are well suited for rendering both in desktop browsers and mobile environments, this application is built with a fluid and responsive design for rendering in mobile devices.

 The live demo of this application is available on our website and you can find the source on GitHub here.

 Web Mail is a single-page application example with an Outlook-like user interface built for managing a mailbox.